Chiragkumar-Prajapati/Cop-Shop/ARCHITECTURE.md

 	- Provides a convenient place to pack and unpack data objects to simplify data-passing, as well as do more complex storage-related processing.
 	- **Hsqldb**
 	    - Models interact with HsqldbUtil, which in turn interacts with Hsqldb.
 	    - Persistence Runtime Exception thrown when attempts made to access Hsqldb improperly.
+	    - Calls to the db that error will currently just print stack traces and return null (usually).
     - **Database**
 		- Contains the overall database interface, as well as the implementation of the fake database used for tests.
 		- **MockDatabaseStub**